-Every year Americans look forward to summer vacations, camping, family reunions, picnics, and the Fourth of July.
+Every year we look forward to summer vacations, camping, family reunions, picnics, and the Fourth of July.
 Summertime, however, also brings fires and injuries due to fireworks and outdoor cooking.
 Encourage summer fire safety in your community with these free materials.

 A study by the U.S. Consumer Product Safety Commission (CPSC) shows that over 200 people on average go the emergency room every day with fireworks-related injuries in the month around the July 4th holiday.
 Fireworks are dangerous!
 For more information and safety tips, please visit the CPSC's website.